N1ckn1ght/HaxePong/README.md

 There's a limit on which angle ball can move on - it never will move from upper side to the lower side of the screen without (or with really low) moment on X axis.

-Yep, rackets are not rectangles.
-There're no collision detection on the sides of the rackets as well.
+Yep, rackets are not rectangles (kinda because of collision issue).

 ###### Want more?